The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Ideal Architecture** -

-Following describes one of the recommended architecture -
+The following describes one of the recommended architectures -

 1. The Terraform code is stored in GIT Repository.
-2. The state file is stored in central backend.
+2. The state file is stored in the central backend.

 **Backends Supported in Terraform** -

--   Terraform supports multiple backends that allows remote service related operations.
+-   Terraform supports multiple backends that allow remote service-related operations.
 -   Some of the popular backends include:
     -   S3
     -   Consul